 Like other commonly mistaken plants that look like weed, Kenaf has considerable similarity to Cannabis plants.
 A similar characteristic comes from the texture and leaf size of the plant.

 It has star-shaped leaves with serrated edges.
 A stem may have a collective bunch of 7 blades that look similar to marijuana plant leaves.

 In fact, this plant looks so similar to Cannabis that its scientific name has Cannabis terminology in it.

 Just be careful when growing Kenaf in your home as you don’t want your concerned neighbor to call the police and report you to have illegal grow up.

 Tagetes Minuta is also commonly known as Muster-John-Henry.
 It grows up to 1.2 m in length and 0.6 m in width, similar to cannabis plants.

 The leaves are long, elongated, and finely serrated resemble the pot leaves.
 When the leaves are rubbed, it smells like licorice.

 With fully-grown stems, the plant blooms white and yellowish flowers, which gives the telltale sign that it’s not a weed plant.
 But when it’s small and growing, the plant looks like very much a weed plant.

-The Tagetes Minuta is a native to South America, but it's also commonly grown in other parts of the world.
-The plant has several medicinal properties as it found to be invasive and effective in controlling fungi, bacteria, and roundworms.
+The Tagetes Minuta is native to South America, but it’s also commonly grown in other parts of the world.
+The plant has several medicinal properties as it is found to be invasive and effective in controlling fungi, bacteria, and roundworms.